Cyber-Chic/prettycoinz/README.md

 ### [ 🛰️ FEATURED ARTIFACT: THE ROSE ]
 **Current Status: 🟢 ACTIVE SIGNAL**

-This artifact represents the core of the **Beauty Index**.
+Rose artifacts represent the core of the **Beauty Index**.
 It is a study in high-contrast persistence—where specialized artistry meets traditional currency.
 This is not about utility; it is about the "Aesthetic Alpha" found in the physical world.

 | VIEW: THE ROSE |
 | :---: |